 See our full tutorial on How To Use The Chase Sapphire Reserve DoorDash Statement Credit.

 The Vacationer Tip

-Even if you do not want to use DoorDash for delivery, you should at least use the $60 credit for pickup.
+Even if you do not want to use DoorDash for delivery, you should at least use the $60 credit in 2020 and 2021 for pickup.

 Free Grubhub+ Membership via Lyft Pink